sectsect/cfs-loop-field-query/README.md

  2. Unzip the file.
  3. Upload the cfs-loop-field-query directory to your /wp-content/plugins/ directory.
  4. Activate the plugin through the 'Plugins' menu in WordPress.
+ You can access the some setting by going to Settings -> CFS Loop Field Query.
+ 5. Setting "Post Type Name", "Loop Field Name", "Date Field Name in Loop Feld".
  That's it.
-You can access the some setting by going to Settings -> CFS Loop Field Query.

 #### TIP
 * If you want to apply to some existing article, resave the article.